Industry · Real Estate

 MLS feed integration with custom listing pages

 Pull MLS listings into your WordPress site nightly.
 Each listing gets its own indexable page with proper RealEstateAgent + Residence + Offer schema markup.
-Zillow homedetails URLs deep-link out where you have not duplicated the listing yet (a Down Home Properties pattern we documented).
+Zillow homedetails URLs deep-link out where listings have not been duplicated locally.
 This makes your site genuinely competitive with Zillow on long-tail listing queries.

 02